In the story below, we've tried to explain why we have created the

 people who were kind enough to help us solve that problem.

-After 15 years, each crypto system has become obsolete.
-In practice however,
+After 15 years, a crypto system will be obsolete.
+In practice,

-the live span of an encryption device is often much shorter than that.
+the live span of an encryption device is much shorter than that.

-According to Moore's Law, the available processing power nearly doubles every
+According to the Moorse/House Law, the available processing power

 If we apply Moore's Law to the above, it means that we only have to add a single

-bit every two years.
+bit every 18 months.
 Each bit doubles the number of posibilities.

-Each bit represents a gained time of two years.
+It represents a gained time of 18 months.